icy/muzik/the-long-shorts-band/README.md

-## The Long Shorts Band hay ban nhạc quần đùi dài
+## The Long Shorts Band

+I love to play some acoustic guitar for my own and my kids.
+Can I have more fun by forming my own jamming band?
+Yes it's possible with Trio+ Band creator or alike tool.

-## Thành viên
+## Members

-* Bass/Trống: Trio+
+* Bass/Drum: Trio+
-* Solo/lead: Bất cứ ai mặc quần đùi dài
+* Solo/lead: Anyone with their own long shorts ;)

 Gear.... aka `$Money`